All Episodes

 His only real complaint is that he doesn't like her and he disagrees with her.

-That's fine, but turning it into some sort of a meta complaint about her and Hannity, it's really just a way of sidestepping, having to deal with anything of substance and whatever they're saying.
+That's fine, but turning it into some sort of a meta complaint about her and Hannity, it's really just a way of sidestepping, having to deal with anything of substance in whatever they're saying.

 jordan holmes

-It would be nice if we never had to argue about shit like that.
+It would be nice if we never had to argue about shit like that, you know, where it'd be like all he would do is just be like, ah, I hate her.

 And I'd be like, why?